Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 The reductio argument in this section demonstrates that denying a necessary ground for contingent truths leads inevitably to semantic incoherence, infinite regress, or contradiction.
 From axioms A1 through A5, we therefore derive the central result of this paper:

 **Hyper-Modal Theorem**
-**$□∃x\,\Omega(x)$** — Necessarily, there exists a perfect being $\Omega$ that grounds all contingent truths and instantiates only positive properties.
+**$□∃x\,\Omega(x)$** — Necessarily, there exists a perfect being Ω that grounds all contingent truths and instantiates only positive properties.

 But the strength of this conclusion goes further: since each inference is either a direct axiom, a definitional unfolding, or a formally valid modal step under S5, there is no interpretive leap involved.
-The necessity of $\Omega$ is not contingent upon an assumed system — it is **necessary in all possible systems that obey the structure of modal grounding**.
+The necessity of Ω is not contingent upon an assumed system — it is **necessary in all possible systems that obey the structure of modal grounding**.
 In other words:

 Here we write $Nec(\Omega$) := □∃x\,\Omega(x)$.
 Hence $□Nec(\Omega)$ abbreviates $□□∃x\,\Omega(x)$.
-> **□Nec($\Omega$)** — The being $\Omega$ is not only necessary, but necessarily necessary.
+> **□Nec(Ω)** — The being Ω is not only necessary, but necessarily necessary.

-This renders $\Omega$ the ultimate modal anchor: its existence is not simply true in all possible worlds, but required as a precondition for the possibility of any intelligible world whatsoever.
-A Lean 4 development (Appendix A.6) mirrors this structure in a successor-based setting and proves □∃x $\Omega$(x) with full mechanical rigor, ensuring logical validity and computational transparency.
+This renders Ω the ultimate modal anchor: its existence is not simply true in all possible worlds, but required as a precondition for the possibility of any intelligible world whatsoever.
+A Lean 4 development (Appendix A.6) mirrors this structure in a successor-based setting and proves □∃x Ω(x) with full mechanical rigor, ensuring logical validity and computational transparency.

 ## 4. Verification in Lean 4
 The formal core corresponding to the successor-based architecture is fully verified in Lean 4, ensuring that each inference step complies with strict type-theoretical and logical consistency.
 The verification serves two critical purposes: